dongzhonghua/esp32-all/lib/lvgl/docs/get-started/quick-overview.md

 - [Download](https://github.com/lvgl/lvgl/archive/master.zip) or clone the library from GitHub with `git clone https://github.com/lvgl/lvgl.git`.
 - Copy the `lvgl` folder into your project.
 - Copy `lvgl/lv_conf_template.h` as `lv_conf.h` next to the `lvgl` folder, change the first `#if 0` to `1` to enable the file's content and set the `LV_COLOR_DEPTH` defines.
-- Include `lvgl/lvgl.h` in files where you need to use LVGL related functions.
+- Include `lvgl.h` in files where you need to use LVGL related functions.
 - Call `lv_tick_inc(x)` every `x` milliseconds in a Timer or Task (`x` should be between 1 and 10).
 It is required for the internal timing of LVGL.
 Alternatively, configure `LV_TICK_CUSTOM` (see `lv_conf.h`) so that LVGL can retrieve the current time directly.
 - Call `lv_init()`